genhayes/genhayes.github.io/_draft_post/2025-10-18-AI_in_education.md

-## AI in Education: The Current Promise and Pitfalls
+# AI in Education: The Current Promise and Pitfalls
 **Tags:** [AI, Machine Learning, Education, Research, Perspective]

-**Description:** *Exploring how artificial intelligence is reshaping the classroom, from personalized learning to ethical dilemmas, and what educators, students, and technologists should consider as this transformation unfolds.*
+**Description:** *A short post exploring how artificial intelligence is reshaping the classroom, from personalized learning to ethical dilemmas, and what educators, students, and technologists should consider as this transformation unfolds.*

-# Setting the Scene: A Technology That’s Changing the Classroom
+## Setting the Scene: A Technology That’s Changing the Classroom

 Artificial intelligence (AI) has moved from science fiction to the classroom in just a few years.
 From grading assistance and personalized tutoring to language-learning apps and writing support, AI now sits at the heart of educational innovation.

 But the same systems that promise to empower teachers and democratize learning also raise questions about bias, data privacy, and the role of human judgment in education.
 Recent research and industry trends reveal a landscape full of opportunity, but one that also demands critical reflection.

 ## The Promise: Personalization, Efficiency, and Expanded Access

 AI’s strongest promise in education lies in its ability to **personalize learning**.
-As the [Harvard Graduate School of Education](https://www.gse.harvard.edu/ideas/usable-knowledge/23/07/embracing-artificial-intelligence-classroom) notes in *“Embracing Artificial Intelligence in the Classroom”*, AI can help teachers focus on what matters most — *human connection, creativity, and curiosity* — while automating repetitive or administrative tasks.
+As the Harvard Graduate School of Education notes in *“Embracing Artificial Intelligence in the Classroom”*, AI can help teachers focus on what matters most - *human connection, creativity, and curiosity* — while automating repetitive or administrative tasks.
 The goal is not to replace teachers, but to give them back time and cognitive space to engage deeply with students.

-> “The goal isn’t to replace teachers, but to let them focus on what humans do best — connection, creativity, and curiosity.”
+> “At the moment that the exploration (with AI) ends with the answer, you know that your work as a teacher begins.”
-> — *Harvard Graduate School of Education, 2023*
+> — *Harouni in Harvard Graduate School of Education, 2023*

 This optimism is echoed in empirical research.
 In a 2024 study of over **1,100 teachers in Saudi Arabia**, Mohammed Alwaqdani found that most respondents saw AI as a tool to **save time, support lesson planning, and enhance differentiated instruction**.
 Teachers valued AI for designing activities tailored to different learning levels and tracking student progress, which they believed could improve inclusion and engagement.

 Beyond the classroom, major companies are helping scale this personalization.
 A few examples are: